abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 >**Note**: You can try validating the task after 3-5 minutes, if validations are failing.

-### Task 3: Execute commands in the Cloud Shell
+### Task 3: Execute Commands in the Cloud Shell

 In this task, we will practice executing PowerShell commands from the Cloud Shell.

-1. From the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.
+1. From the Azure portal page, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. Ensure **PowerShell** is selected in the upper-left drop-down menu of the Cloud Shell pane.